-Most people feel that excess weight or obesity is a person’s FAULT, the result of poor choices and a lack of willpower.
-The truth is that our society and our environment affect our weight and influences our choices in ways we’re not even aware of.
+Many people feel that excess weight or obesity is a person’s FAULT, the result of poor choices, and a lack of willpower.
+The truth is that our society and environment affect our weight and influence our choices in ways we’re not even aware of.
 Think about it this way…

-1) Food is now manufactured to maximize the pleasure response in our brains
+- Food is manufactured to maximize the pleasure response in our brains.

 For more on all of this, watch this video.

-1) Restrictive diets initially result in quick weight loss which lowers your metabolism, fires up hunger hormones and lowers the hormones that make us feel full.
-It’s not your imagination that you’re thinking about food more often when you’re on a diet… that’s your body’s way of trying to make you eat in an attempt to defend itself!
+1) Restrictive diets can initially result in quick weight loss, which lowers your metabolism, fires up hunger hormones, and lowers the hormones that make us feel full.
+It’s not your imagination that you’re thinking about food more often when you’re on a diet – that’s your body’s way of trying to make you eat, in an attempt to defend itself.

 2) Dieting creates a dysfunctional relationship with food.
-Not only the mindset that there are “good” and “bad” foods (and that we are “good” or ‘bad” when we eat them), but also the reality that the more forbidden a food is, the more desirable it seems… and since the foods we’re forbidding are ultra-processed foods (i.e., highly addictive), they’re VERY difficult to resist.
-In short, for a variety of reasons, diets set us up for the inevitable reaction to a diet which is a binge.
+Not only the mindset that there are “good” and “bad” foods (and that we are “good” or “bad” when we eat them), but the reality that the more forbidden a food is, the more desirable it seems.
+Since many of the foods we’re forbidding are ultra-processed foods (highly addictive), they’re very difficult to resist.
+For a variety of reasons, diets set us up for the inevitable reaction to a diet, which is a binge.

-And that’s when a yo-yo dieting cycle begins – which in turns leads to more hormonal changes, a more dysfunctional relationship with food, and worst of all, more shame around our weight and our relationship with food.
+That’s when a yo-yo dieting cycle begins – which in turn, leads to more hormonal changes, a more dysfunctional relationship with food, and worst of all, more shame around our weight & our relationship with food.
 The societal bias we have against people with obesity in our culture only exacerbates this sense of shame and self-blame.

-In short, even behaviors we would blame ourselves for like emotional eating or turning to highly-processed, ultra-processed foods for comfort and sustenance have roots in structural societal realities and attitudes towards weight that are dysfunctional.
+In short, even behaviors we would blame ourselves for – like emotional eating or turning to highly-processed, ultra-processed foods for comfort & sustenance – have roots in structural societal realities and attitudes towards weight that are dysfunctional.

-That’s why it’s time to think differently about food and weight and health – to let go of the idea that restrictive diets are the answer, and to recognize that whatever changes we make to our eating habits have to be small, attainable, and changes that we can stick to FOREVER.
+That’s why it’s time to think differently about food, weight, and health – to let go of the idea that restrictive diets are the answer, and to recognize that whatever changes we make to our eating habits have to be small, attainable, and ones that we can stick to forever.

-And most importantly, it’s time to be kind to ourselves.
-We got here (individually and collectively) for a whole bunch of reasons, but most of them are related to a rapacious food and beverage industry that has realized how addictive ultra-processed foods are, how easily manipulated we are to consume more and more of them, and above all else, that is determined to grow its sales and profit at the expense of our health and sanity.
+Most importantly, it’s time to be kind to ourselves.
+We got here (individually & collectively) for a bunch of different reasons, but most of them are related to a rapacious food & beverage industry that has realized how addictive ultra-processed foods are, how easily manipulated we are to consume more and more of them, and above all else, that is determined to grow its sales and profit at the expense of our health and sanity.

-Next, if your weight is impacting your health, it’s time to talk to a physician about seeking medical options to help you manage it.
-There are tools available that have been proven to work over the long-run (prescription medications, bariatric surgery and cognitive behavioral therapy to name the three with the most evidence), and talking to your doctor is the place to get started with understanding what’s driving weight gain and getting the treatments needed to address the challenge.
+If your weight is impacting your health, it’s time to talk to a physician about seeking medical options to help you manage it.
+There are tools available that have been proven to work over the long-run (prescription medications, bariatric surgery, and cognitive behavioral therapy just to name the three with the most evidence), and talking to your doctor is the place to get started with understanding what’s driving weight gain and getting treatments needed to address the challenge.

 To learn more about how our environment plays a role in weight management click here.